rrevo/rrevo.github.io/_posts/2018-03-09-dynamo-no-update.markdown

 ## Preventing Overwrites of an Existing Item

 Items are identified by a primary key.
-It multiple `PutItem` operations are done for the same key, then data will be overwriten.
+If multiple `PutItem` operations are done for the same key, then data will be overwritten.
 To prevent this, [documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html#Expressions.ConditionExpressions.PreventingOverwrites) states that a condition expression needs to be used.
 This will allow the write to proceed only if the item in question does not already have the same key-

 {% highlight shell %}
 aws dynamodb put-item \